venkatv-dev/inspire-simple-chatbot/README.md

   - Implement keyword/intent matching
   - Call a backend or model API (ensure you do this securely—see Security below)

-## Security

-- Do not embed secrets or API keys in client-side code.
-If you integrate an API:
-  - Use a server-side endpoint to store and use credentials safely
-  - Validate and sanitize user input
-  - Add CORS and rate limiting where appropriate

 ## Folder Structure

 - `chatbot.html` — The entire app (HTML, CSS, and JS in one file)